elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.ReputationToken.approve(p)

 Allows `p._spender` to spend up to `p._value` [REP](#rep) for the `msg.sender` of this transaction.
 This transaction will trigger an [`Approval`](#Approval) event, which will record the owner address (`msg.sender`), `p._spender`, and `p._value` in [attoREP](#atto-prefix) approved.
 The only way to change `p._value` after it has been set is by first calling this transaction with `p._value` set to 0 and then calling it again with `p._value` set to the desired value.

-This function will fail if:

-* `p._value` has already been set to a number higher than 0.

 #### **Parameters:**